tchelonsius/Web-Dev-with-Flask/README.md

 ✏️ Edit the rating of any listed item

-The application connects to a SQLite database using SQLAlchemy for ORM-based data handling.
+---

-Forms used in the Add and Edit features are validated using WTForms to ensure proper input handling.
+The flask application interacts with a SQLite DB, where the books are stored, via SQLAlchemy.
+The forms used for the 'add' and 'edit' options are validated by WTForms.

 ---